KamenKolev/go-swapi/Readme.md

-# A BFF written for an interview task
+# A BFF for a SWAPI front-end

-Gets data from either swapi.dev or swapi.tech and strips unneccessary data
+Gets data from either swapi.dev or swapi.tech and strips unneccessary fields

-Also converts strings to dates or null
+Converts all unknowns to null

 Supports getAll requests on /planets and /people